Astrocal

 }'

-Save the id from the response — you'll use it in the next steps.
+Save the id from the response.
+You'll use it in the next steps.

 To let invitees choose between multiple durations (e.g., 15 or 30 minutes), pass duration_options: